wenjie2wang/abclass/README.md

 unified machines (Liu, et al., 2011) for high-dimensional data.

 > **Note** This package is still very experimental and under active
 > development.
-The function interface may be subject to change without
+The function interface is subject to change without
-> backward compatibility.
+> guarantee of backward compatibility.

 ## Installation